 Experience points are pretty easy to come by as the Scoundrel.
 Get yourself into the right position to use the abilities and you’ll level up before you know it.

 “You got all the loot again?!”
 That’s what your group will cry when you play the Scoundrel.

 The Scoundrel can collect loot when it is a couple of hexes away and even as she casually strolls through hexes on her way to somewhere else.

 I hope you like shopping!

-Considering the scoundrel is a mostly a melee attacker her 8 health points aren’t great.
+Considering the Scoundrel is a mostly a melee class, her 8 health points aren’t great.
 The low health amount encourages you to play as designed.
-Attack and run.
+Hit and get out of there!

 She has one healing ability which she can only use on herself.
-It’s useful if you really need it, but you’ll mostly be relying on others to heal you so that you can deal damage.
+It’s useful if you really need it, but you’ll mostly be relying on others to heal you so that you can knock monster health points down.

 The Scoundrel is quick.
 She goes first most of the time.
 If you’re playing as her, you’ll only go last if you choose to.

 As you’d expect, she can move pretty far in one turn.
 If you want to be the first to get to the treasure (Why wouldn’t you?
 You’re the Scoundrel?), then it’s yours.